 Applying for Postgraduate Study in Italian

 The Italian Department welcomes applications for postgraduate study.
-We participate in three taught Master's programmes: an MPhil in Medieval Culture, an MPhil in Literary Translation, and an MPhil in Comparative Literature In addition, you can apply to do independent research in Italian.
+We participate in two taught Master's programmes: an MPhil in Literary Translation, and an MPhil in Comparative Literature In addition, you can apply to do independent research in Italian.
 This can lead either to a PhD or to an MLitt.
 Normally, a Trinity research degree is written in English, but we can obtain permission for students to write in Italian when there is a good academic reason why their work could be more appropriately written and read in that language.
 You must still have a good standard of English to come here.
 Please note that a PhD in Ireland is not funded on the same basis as an Italian dottorato di ricerca.

 Please go to http://www.tcd.ie/courses/postgraduate to apply for graduate courses at Trinity College.

 Here are some guidelines to help you decide whether postgraduate research in Italian is for you, and to help you prepare and submit the sort of documentation which would help us decide whether we can offer you a place as a research student.
 We have tried to keep this information fairly objective, and to spell out some of the costs as well as the benefits of postgraduate work.